Tourism Fiji announces Hill’s departure

 Brent Hill

-Tourism Fiji has announced that its Chief Executive Brent Hill will be stepping down from his role, and returning permanently to Australia with his growing family.
+Tourism Fiji Chief Executive Brent Hill will be stepping down from his role and returning permanently to Australia with his growing family.

 Hill will complete his time with Tourism Fiji at the end of August this year, after a successful four years in the role as CEO.

-Tourism Fiji Chair Andre Viljoen says hill has been an outstanding CEO and an inspirational leader for Tourism Fiji.
+Chair Andre Viljoen says Hill has been an outstanding CEO and an inspirational leader for Tourism Fiji.

 He adds that over the past four years, Hill has guided the organization through a period of significant transformation and growth, particularly in the wake of the global pandemic.